Astrocyte: Structure

 Astrocytes are a sub-type of glial cells in the central nervous system.
 They are also known as astrocytic glial cells.
 Star-shaped, their many processes envelop synapses made by neurons.
-In humans, a single astrocyte cell can interact with up to 2 million synapses at a time.
-Astrocytes are classically identified using histological analysis; many of these cells express the intermediate filament glial fibrillary acidic protein (GFAP).
+In humans, a single astrocyte can interact with up to two million synapses at a time.
+Astrocytes are classically identified histologically; many of these cells express glial fibrillary acidic protein (GFAP), a type III intermediate filament protein.

 Types

-Several forms of astrocytes exist in the central nervous system: including fibrous (in white matter), protoplasmic (in grey matter), and radial.
+Types of astrocytes in the central nervous system include fibrous (in white matter), protoplasmic (in grey matter), and radial glial cells.

-Fibrous glia
+Fibrous astrocytes

-The fibrous glia are usually located within white matter, have relatively few organelles, and exhibit long unbranched cellular processes.
-This type often has astrocytic endfeet processes that physically connect the cells to the outside of capillary walls when they are in proximity to them.
+The fibrous astrocytes are usually located within white matter, have relatively few organelles, and exhibit long unbranched cellular processes.
+This type often has astrocyte endfeet processes that physically connect the cells to the outside of capillary walls when they are in proximity to them.

-Protoplasmic glia
+Protoplasmic astrocytes

-The protoplasmic glia are the most prevalent and are found in grey matter tissue, possess a larger quantity of organelles, and exhibit short and highly branched tertiary processes.
+The protoplasmic astrocytes are the most prevalent and are found in grey matter tissue, possess a larger quantity of organelles, and exhibit short and highly branched tertiary processes.

-Radial glia
+Radial glial cells

 The radial glial cells are disposed in planes perpendicular to the axes of ventricles.
 One of their processes abuts the pia mater, while the other is deeply buried in grey matter.
 Radial glia are mostly present during development, playing a role in neuron migration.
 Müller cells of the retina and Bergmann glia cells of the cerebellar cortex represent an exception, being present still during adulthood.
 When in proximity to the pia mater, all three forms of astrocytes send out processes to form the pia-glial membrane.

 Energy use

 Early assessments of energy use in grey matter signaling suggested that 95% was attributed to neurons and 5% to astrocytes.
 However, after discovering that action potentials were more efficient than initially believed, the energy budget was adjusted: 70% for dendrites, 15% for axons, and 7% for astrocytes.
-Previous accounts assumed that astrocytes captured synaptic K⁺ solely via Kir4.1 channels.
-However, it's now understood they also utilize Na⁺/K⁺ ATPase.
+Previous accounts assumed that astrocytes captured synaptic K^{+} solely via Kir4.1 channels.
+However, it's now understood they also utilize Na^{+}/K^{+} ATPase.
 Factoring in this active buffering, astrocytic energy demand increases by >200%.
 This is supported by 3D neuropil reconstructions indicating similar mitochondrial densities in both cell types, as well as cell-specific transcriptomic and proteomic data, and tricarboxylic acid cycle rates.
 Therefore "Gram-per-gram, astrocytes turn out to be as expensive as neurons".